The solution to global warming is right beneath our feet.

 Those carbon-based sugars are extruded from the plant’s roots, feeding bacteria and fungi in the nearby soil.
 In turn, these microorganisms symbiotically transform soil minerals into nutrients that feed plants and help plants fight disease and pest pressure.

 During this exchange, the sugars that get consumed by soil bacteria and fungi are converted into more stable materials that trap carbon in the soil for decades, even centuries.
 Healthier soil truly means a healthier planet.

 Regenerative Organic Agriculture

-Learn more about the down-to-earth solution to global warming by downloading Rodale Institute's white paper on Regenerative Organic Agriculture.
+Learn more about the powerful, down-to-earth solution to climate change by downloading Rodale Institute's white paper on regenerative agriculture.